 In conclusion, Parent-Teacher Meetings (PTMs) are essential events that bridge the gap between home and school, fostering collaboration between parents and teachers to support a child’s educational journey.
 In PTMs, parents and teachers have specific roles and responsibilities, such as effective communication, goal setting, and action planning, to ensure the child’s academic and behavioural needs are met.

-PTMs usually last around 15 to 30 minutes per child.
-However, the duration can vary based on the complexity of the discussion and the number of topics to cover.
+A: PTM usually lasts about 15 to 30 minutes per student.
+However, the duration can vary depending on the topics to be discussed and the needs of the student.